We sort your Self Assessment for you. £169, all in.

 Check out our comparison between the two if you need a hand deciding which one better suits your business.

-A few things to remember if you’re self-employed in the UK
+A few things to remember if you’re (UK) self-employed

 • “Self-employed” and “sole trader” mean the same thing